11 Reasons You're Tired All the Time*

 Reviewed by Jenna Gress Smith, PhD, and Sohaib Imtiaz, MD, MPH

-Here at Crescent, we are all about sleep as the foundation for optimal health and wellbeing.
+Here at Zest, we believe sleep is the foundation for optimal health and wellbeing.
 A robust body of research shows, and we can attest, that our mental, physical, and emotional health suffer when we don’t get enough good-quality rest.

 But there can be other reasons for feeling tired during the day – fatigued, actually, and we’ll get into the terminology in a moment – that are not directly due to sleep deprivation, though they may impact your sleep.